RaphaelleC/project-1/README.md

 ## Bugs
 There is a bug I didn't have time to solve.
 Despite the function `canMove` that verifies if a tile can move or not, when we have a line looking like this : |2|2|4| | and we want to make it move to the left, the result is |8| | | | instead of being : |4|4| | |.

+## Key learnings
+- Building and deployement of an app
+- Better understanding of HTML, CSS and JavaScript
+- Project planning

+## Achievements
+- First app built as a solo project
+- First usage of the `switch` block
+- Deployement via GitHub

+## Challenges

+The biggest challenged I've met on this project was to create the core concept of this grid game : adding numbers together.
+It's the part that took the most time to complete, and I'm really happy about the result.
+I also took some time at the end of the project to try and refactor my code, so that if I have to come back and take a look at it, it will be easier to understand and to remember which function serves whcoh purpose.

 ## Potential features to add
 - Fix the merging bug